lcalisto/workshop-postgis-vector/README.md

 CREATE VIEW close2railroad AS
 SELECT a.name, a.geom
-FROM vectors.lugares as a, vectors.ferrovia as b, vectors.porto_freguesias as c WHERE st_intersects(a.geom, ST_Buffer(b.geom, 300)) and c.concelho ilike 'MATOSINHOS' and ST_Intersects(a.geom, c.geom)
+FROM vectors.lugares as a, vectors.ferrovia as b, vectors.porto_freguesias as c WHERE st_intersects(a.geom, ST_Buffer(b.geom, 300)) and c.concelho ilike 'MATOSINHOS' and ST_Intersects(a.geom, c.geom);
 ```
 You can now load your view into QGIS just like you would any other table.
 The interesting part however is that if the data behind the query changes, the view will also change accordingly.

 Example: lets assume the table lugares is changing frequently.
 If new points are created closer than 300m to railroad in the municipality of Matosinhos, the view will show those new points without you having to re-run the query!